jacre8/jkparse/README.md

 	    Specify a variable name for JSON_OBJ other than the default, JSON_OBJ.
 	  If blank, the object and array variables will be omitted from the output -q, --quote-strings
-	    Include quotations around output string values, and escape as necessary to, generate valid JSON, so that they can be fed back through this program with corresponding type detection
+	    Include quotations around output string values, and escape as necessary to generate valid JSON, so that they can be fed back through this program with corresponding type detection
 	 -s, --stringify